-First, I am finally sharing my TOP LABOR TIPS with you all!
+Today I am finally sharing my TOP LABOR TIPS with you all!
 And why should you listen to me?
-I will start my saying I am not an expert because we always have more to learn.
-However, I do have six years of experience as a labor and delivery nurse and I have also delivered three babies of my own :).
+I will start by saying I am not an expert because we always have more to learn.
+However, I do have seven years of experience as a labor and delivery nurse and I have also delivered three babies of my own :).
 I have just about “been through it all” when it comes to deliveries.
 My first two daughters were twins, born via c-section at 37 weeks (due to breech presentation) and that was after I was treated with magnesium for preterm labor.
 My third daughter was a VBAC delivery (which means vaginal birth after cesarean) after I went into labor naturally.
 I have also spent some time with my fellow nurses with years and years of experience to make sure I left nothing out.
 I’m holding nothing back, so let’s dive in!
+And don’t forget to grab my FREE Ultimate Hospital Bag Checklist which you can get HERE.

 Here are my top TEN labor tips for you: